ddev/ddev/docs/users/alternate-uses.md

 4. Before proceeding, your system and your project must be accessible on the internet on port 80 and your project DNS name (myproject.example.com) must resolve to the appropriate server.
 5. Configure your project with `ddev config`
 6. Import your database and files using `ddev import-db` and `ddev import-files`.
-7. Use `ddev config global --router-bind-all-interfaces --omit-containers=dba,ddev-ssh-agent --use-hardened-images --use-letsencrypt --letsencrypt-email=you@example.com` to tell DDEV to listen to all network interfaces (not just localhost), not provide PHPMyAdmin or ddev-ssh-agent, use the hardened images, and turn on Let's Encrypt.
+7. Use `ddev config global --router-bind-all-interfaces --omit-containers=dba,ddev-ssh-agent --use-hardened-images --use-letsencrypt --letsencrypt-email=you@example.com` to tell DDEV to listen to all network interfaces (not just localhost), not provide phpMyAdmin or ddev-ssh-agent, use the hardened images, and turn on Let's Encrypt.
 8. Create your DDEV-Local project as you normally would, but `ddev config --additional-fqdns=<internet_fqdn`.
 If your website responds to multiple hostnames (for example, with "www" and without it) then you'll need to add each hostname.
 9. `ddev start` and visit your site.
 Clear your cache (on some CMSs).